Start 'Em, Sit 'Em Week 3: Wide receivers

 Robby Anderson vs. New England Patriots

 Three weeks, and three appearances in the sit 'em portion of this article for Anderson.
 It's understandable, as he's seen 13 targets with just seven catches after two games.
-Anderson also has a brutal matchup against the Pats up next, and he'll do it while catching passes from third stringer Luke Falk.
+Anderson also has a brutal matchup against the Pats up next, and he'll do it while catching passes from his third string quarterback, Luke Falk.

 Jarvis Landry vs. Los Angeles Rams

 Landry has found a permanent spot on the sit 'em list, as he's put up a combined 17.9 fantasy points over his first two games.
 This week's matchup against the Rams makes him tough to trust too, as he'll face CB Nickell Robey-Coleman often.
-Until further notice, Landry needs to be on the bench.
+Until further notice, Landry needs to be on the bench (and in shallower leagues, maybe released).

 Sit 'Em: Dede Westbrook vs. Tennessee Titans, Courtland Sutton at Green Bay Packers